grpc/grpc.io/content/en/docs/guides/deadlines.md

 ### Deadlines on the Client

-By default, gRPC does not set a deadline, which means it is possible for a client to end up waiting for a response effectively forever.
+By default, gRPC does not set a deadline which means it is possible for a client to end up waiting for a response effectively forever.
 To avoid this you should always explicitly set a realistic deadline in your clients.
 To determine the appropriate deadline you would ideally start with an educated guess based on